FreeClimbAPI/Node-Send-SMS-During-Call-How-To-Guide/README.md

-# Node - Send SMS During Call Tutorial
+# Node - Send SMS During Call How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/send-a-message#section-nodejs).
 Specifically, the project will: